128technology/docs/docs/plugin_loopback_static_routes.md

 The `static-route` config can only be used when `default-route` is set to false.
 :::

-:::note
+:::info
 A service or static-route with prefix `0.0.0.0/0` is the same as setting `default-route` to true for the plugin configuration.
 :::

 :::important
-Once the plugin is enabled, it will take over the management of the `route-kni254` file.
+Once the plugin is enabled, it will take over the management of the `/etc/sysconfig/network-scripts/route-kni254` file.
 This implies that when conductor services or other features such as management-over-forwarding are used its important to leave the `learn-from-services` flag set to true.
 Otherwise you could miss routing some of the traffic towards `kni254` and some services might not work as intended.
 :::